wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 * **4**: The worker notifies the master that the integrity file has already been sent.
 In that moment, the master wakes the previously created task up and compares the worker files with its own.
 In this example the master finds out the worker integrity is outdated.
 * **5**: The master starts a sync integrity process with the worker using the ``syn_m_c`` command.
 The worker creates a task to process the received integrity from the master but the task is sleeping since it's not been received yet.
 This is the same process the worker has done with the master but changing directions.
 * **6**: The master sends all information to the worker using the sending file process.
 * **7**: The master notifies the worker that the integrity information has already been sent using the ``syn_m_c_e`` command.
 The worker wakes the previously created task up to process and update the required files.
-In this example, no extra valid files were required by the master so the worker doesn't send any more requests to the master and the synchronization process ends.

 To sum up, asynchronous tasks are created only when the received request needs to wait for some data to be available (for example, synchronization tasks waiting for the zip file from the other peer).
 If the request can be solved instantly, no asynchronous tasks are created for it.